breadcat/blog.minskio.co.uk/content/quotes.md

 >One clown leg <!-- midnight gospel -->

 >Only a sith deals in absolutes <!-- star wars prequel -->

+>Outside of a Dog, a Book is Man's Best Friend.
+Inside of a Dog, It's Too Dark to Read <!-- groucho marx? -->

 >Peaceful sheep live happily eating grass <!-- close to the sun -->